connorcerf/help-desk-performance-analysis/docs/enterprise_report.md

 # Enterprise Help‑Desk Performance Analysis Report

-## Executive Question
+## Business Question
 **How can the company improve the speed and effectiveness of help‑desk issue resolution to increase customer satisfaction and support future growth?**

 This report analyzes help‑desk performance using a cleaned dataset of 100,000 tickets.
 The goal is to understand which functional areas generate the most demand, how priority levels affect resolution speed, and how satisfaction varies across the organization.
-These insights directly support the CEO’s focus on improving resolution speed, increasing customer satisfaction, and identifying the root causes of delays.
+These insights directly support the company's focus on improving resolution speed, increasing customer satisfaction, and identifying the root causes of delays.

 ---